 Two separate scans of the device are presented here.
 In the first scan, a single-station IBIC map of the device was obtained from the L and R electrodes connected together as shown in Fig 3c.
 This map reveals the highest charge collection efficiency is from the thin oxide region of the device as expected and the associated energy spectrum (not shown) has a Full Width at Half Maximum (FWHM) of 15 keV which is the system noise corresponding to the electronics (in this and subsequent measurements presented here the experimental and statistical uncertainly is about 10%).
 From the FWHM of the rise in energy signal as a function of position over the edge of the thin oxide region the nominal beam spot size, convolved with the sample topography, is found to be <1.5 m.
 In the second scan, two independent station IBIC maps were obtained from the separated L and R electrodes as shown in Fig 3d for L only and Fig 3e for R only.
 In both these maps the diminished charge collection efficiency away from the respective electrodes is immediately evident.

 The relationship between the energy signal and an ion strike location will be governed by the geometry of the device and statistical effects which include diffusion.
 This is also suggested by the 2D simulation in Fig 2, where diffusion is shown by the lateral spread of the charge plume.
-The issue of diffusion can be examined in more detail from the histograms shown in Fig 3f,g,h which show the yield of energy signals from the regions labelled A, B and C in Fig 3d.
+The issue of diffusion can be examined in more detail from the histograms shown in Fig 3f,g,h which show normalized energy spectra in the regions labelled A, B and C in Fig 3d.
 These histograms show the upper limit for the contribution of statistical variations in the energy signal due to diffusion convolved with the variations from the spatial resolution of the microbeam.
 The asymmetry in each histogram arises from the asymmetry in the charge collection efficiency as a function of position, with much greater variations expected for ion strikes in the side of regions A, B or C facing away from the respective electrode where the spatial gradient in the charge collection efficiency is steeper.
 The histograms of energy signals from the three regions have half widths of the order of 250 keV and this corresponds to a spatial uncertainly of 1.25 m using the energy to distance conversion of 200 keV/m suggested by Fig 3d,e.
 This uncertainty is consistent with the nominal probe diameter which therefore suggests the effect of lateral diffusion is smaller than the spatial resolution of the microbeam in the present device.
 We note that the carrier diffusion distance [] calculated from the characteristics of the substrate material previously described (electron mobility e=1.4x103 cm2V-1s-1 []) and the device internal field strength from TCAD (E = 6x10-2 V/cm) is about 10 m for the expected electron collection time of 30 ns.
-Further work is required to resolve this discrepancy which possibly arises from geometrical considerations.
+However, within statistics for the large number of carriers created by an ion strike at a particular site, the charge sharing between the electrodes will be similar and not sensitive to the diffusion distance.